infinite-table/infinite-react/www/pages/docs/latest/learn/rows/using-row-info.page.md

  * `dataSourceHasGrouping` - type: `false`
  * `isGroupRow` - type: `false`
  * `id` - type: `any`.
 The id of the row, as defined by the <DataSourcePropLink name="idProperty" /> prop.
  * `selfLoaded` - type: `boolean`.
 Useful in lazy-loading scenarios, when there is batching present.
 If you're not in such a scenario, the value will be `false`.
+You can use this to show a loading indicator for the row.
  * `indexInAll` - type `number`.
 The index of the row in the full dataset.
 Called like this because for grouping scenarios, there's also an `indexInGroup`